 In hindsight, website templates are not ideal for scalable businesses.
-Since a pre-made template or theme runs on a structured system with limited elements, adopting updated technologies, plugins, and settings is a challenge.
+Adopting updated technologies, plugins, and settings are challenging since a pre-made template or theme runs on a structured system with limited elements.
 Also, you get limited customisation options that may or may not be search-engine friendly.

 Where To Get Website Templates From?

 Where you buy your website template might depend on the type of web page you’re looking to make.
 For example, landing page templates are designed for Ads and sales copy, the layout is different, and the code is lightweight.
 There are also free website templates available from various websites that offer great options for a business website or a landing page.

 1. Find A Freelancer

 Choosing a freelancer is more affordable than getting a team of designers and coders to create a website theme.
 However, keep in mind that their prices may vary drastically according to their experience and qualifications.